Skip to content

 What extras can I add to my motorbike insurance policy?

-You might want to look into adding these optional extras to your bike insurance:
+You might want to consider adding these optional extras to your bike insurance:

-- Motorcycle breakdown cover – could get you back on the road if your bike breaks down.
+• Motorcycle breakdown cover – could get you back on the road if your bike breaks down.
+If they can’t make a roadside repair, they’ll take your bike to a garage.

-- Personal accident cover – if you’re in an accident, this could cover loss of limbs, permanent disability and accidental death.
+• Personal accident cover – if you’re in an accident, this lump sum could cover loss of limbs, permanent disability and accidental death.

 Classes of motorbike use